This is Part 2 of our series on generative AI and Azure OpenAI Service. Click here to read Part 1 which focused on the basics.

 - Microsoft Copilot demonstrates how integrating AI into existing apps and workflows can enhance the user experience and add value to the product.
 Startups can leverage AI to enrich their existing features and functionalities, and to create new ones that solve real problems for their users.

 - Copilot works alongside you as a partner, not a replacement.
 It helps you jump-start the creative process, save time, and improve your skills.
 You are always in control of what to keep, modify, or discard.
 Copilot also gives you feedback and suggestions to improve your writing.
-Startups can use Copilot as a model for building products that augment human capabilities, not replace them.
-They can also use Copilot as a tool to learn from its feedback and suggestions.
+Startups can use Copilot architecture guidance as a model for building products that augment human capabilities, not replace them.
+They can also use Copilot architecture guidance as a tool to learn from its feedback and suggestions.

 - Copilot illustrates how using natural language as an interface can make technology more accessible and intuitive for users.
 Startups can use NLP to enable users to interact with their products in a more natural and conversational way, and to provide feedback and guidance along the way.